 Step 9: Create a Positive Onboarding Experience

 In SaaS Sales the purchase doesn’t end when the salesperson closes a deal.
-Once a prospect has become a customer, they’re likely to be paying for your SaaS on an ongoing basis and, therefore, need a continually positive experience to continue their subscription with you.
-During the onboarding process, sales representatives have the most opportunity to train, educate, and prepare customers for getting the most out of their SaaS purchases.
-You’ll reduce churn and maintain or increase your recurring revenue by nurturing new customers from the start.
+Once a prospect has become a customer, they’re likely to be paying for your SaaS on an ongoing basis and, therefore, need a continually positive sales experience to continue their subscription with you.
+Sales reps have the best chance to train, educate, and prepare customers during onboarding.
+You’ll reduce churn and increase your recurring revenue and customer lifetime value by nurturing new customers from the start.
 You’ll also set up your customer relationships for easier maintenance, smooth account management, and prime upselling opportunities in the future.

 Which SaaS Sales Model is Right for Your Company or Startup?

-Every SaaS company must select a model for their business and modify it to fit their service, sales process, and customer requirements.
-It’s normal for companies to blend SaaS sales models and structures to find a fit that is right for them.
+Every fast growing SaaS company must select a model for their business and modify it to fit their service, sales process, and customer requirements.
+It’s normal for companies to blend SaaS models and structures to find a fit that is right for them.

 In this article, we’re going to cover the most common models: subscription-based, freemium, pay-per-use, and enterprise.

-The first of these three models can be structured for self-service, where the sales process relies more heavily on lead generation than on sales reps to close deals.
-Or they can be more transactional in nature, depending on sales representatives to guide a customer experience and inspire conversion when prospects might be hesitant to pay a higher price for a SaaS product.
-The enterprise model and structure always require a sales team.
+The first of these three models can be structured for self-service, where the sales process relies more heavily on lead generation than on saas sales reps to close deals.
+They can also be more transactional.
+In this case, sales reps help guide the customer experience.
+They inspire prospects to convert, especially when they hesitate to pay a higher price for a SaaS product.
+The enterprise model always requires a solid SaaS sales team structure.

 This is the most common model for an SaaS company.
 If you choose this model for your company, you’ll have a more predictable recurring revenue and the costs incurred for automatic updates and regular software maintenance can be expected as well.
 This model allows you to remain flexible and can be scaled up or down to meet customer needs.